Diverse business programs

 Certification as a Disadvantaged Business Enterprise

-To be recognized as a DBE by WSDOT, you must become certified by the Washington State Office of Minority and Women’s Business Enterprises: https://omwbe.wa.gov/
+To be recognized as a DBE by WSDOT, you must become certified by the Washington State Office of Minority and Women’s Business Enterprises.

-Businesses certified as DBE are encouraged to contact OEO for immediate, no-cost business counseling and technical assistance.
+Businesses certified as DBE can contact the Office of Equity and Civil Rights (OECR) for immediate, free business counseling and technical assistance.
+Our support services provide help through:

 - Targeting technical assistance on a range of business topics